Taehyun-Lee/community-bot/README.md

 PyTimeParse

 ## Under works:
-* Survey Module
+* Survey Module (Mostly done)
-* Scheduler Module
+* Scheduler Module (Under works)

 ## Things that need to be done:
 * Mongo DB integration (Done)
-* Output certain results to Google Sheets (may end up displaying information elsewhere)
+* Output certain results to Google Sheets (may end up displaying information elsewhere) (Put on hold)
-* Make the scheduler module output urls that will send .ics files for members to keep track of events
+* Make the scheduler module output urls that will send .ics files for members to keep track of events (Under works)
 * Create setup.py file for installing dependencies
+* Make the bot work without the need to type in commands using NLP